Carbs, Fats Or Proteins | What's The Best Fuel For Your Body

 The amount of calories or energy you burn is determined by your metabolic rate or metabolism.
 Metabolism is defined as, “the sum of the [energy of the] chemical reactions that take place within each cell of a living organism and that provide energy for vital processes and for synthesizing new organic material”.

-Read More: The Only Way To Lose Weight
+Read More: The Weight Loss Equation

 The question then becomes which macronutrient; protein, carbs, or fat produces the most energy?